mdn/content/files/en-us/mozilla/firefox/releases/114/index.md

 #### Removals

-- Removes support for the deprecated `mozImageSmoothingEnabled` property.
+- The deprecated and non-standard `mozImageSmoothingEnabled` property is permanently removed.
   See the [`imageSmoothingEnabled`](/en-US/docs/Web/API/CanvasRenderingContext2D/imageSmoothingEnabled) property for smoothing in scaled images ([Firefox bug 1228850](https://bugzil.la/1228850)).

 ### WebAssembly